studerw/td-ameritrade-client/README.md

 Old [API Documentation](http://td-ameritrade-client.studerw.com.s3-website-us-east-1.amazonaws.com/).

 Sometime in-between the beginning of this project (based on TDA's older XML API) and now, TDA released a restful [API](https://developer.tdameritrade.com/).
-TDA's server backend is still similar, as far as I can tell.
-Unfortunately the old API is being deprecated in 2020 and so the main XML API has been moved to the [old-xml-api](https://github.com/studerw/td-ameritrade-client/tree/old-xml-api).
+Unfortunately the old API is being [deprecated in 2020](https://apiforums.tdameritrade.com/tda-board/ubbthreads.php) and so the original source code for this project has been moved to the [old-xml-api](https://github.com/studerw/td-ameritrade-client/tree/old-xml-api) branch.

 ## Build